tomitribe/tomee-jaxrs-starter-project/README.md

 Delete the sample code, replace with your own and you're good to go.

 Have time for some reading and curious on how everything works?
 [Read here](http://www.tomitribe.com/blog/2014/06/apache-tomee-jax-rs-and-arquillian-starter-project/).

+# Run on heroku

+Once checkouted and heroku setup locally (heroku login) just go in the project folder and execute:

+    heroku create
+    git push heroku master